wp-plugins/newpost-catch/readme.txt

 3. Is simple to add the side bar, to set the size of the thumbnail, posts, post date

 == Changelog ==

+= 1.2.5 =
+* Use post types.
+Retrieves posts by Post Types.

 = 1.2.4 =
 * Compatibility check with WP 4.0.